Take Your Daughter to Work Day (The Office): Cultural references

 Pam notes that by putting out candy to lure in children, she is acting just like the witch in the fairy tale "Hansel and Gretel".
-Michael complains about having to censor himself with children around; he compares himself to Eddie Murphy in his movie Raw and notes "they" want to make him into Murphy in Daddy Day Care.
-Michael, Jim, and Dwight get into an argument about superheroes.
+Michael complains about having to censor himself with children around; he compares himself to Eddie Murphy in his movie Raw (1987) and says "they" want to turn him into Murphy from Daddy Day Care (2003).
 Michael claims that he is like Superman defending Gotham City.
-Both Jim and Dwight correct him, and he says that he is more like Aquaman.
+(Both Jim and Dwight correct him by noting that Batman is the defender of Gotham City, and Michael says that he is more like Aquaman.)

 Jim and Abby discuss the book From the Mixed-Up Files of Mrs. Basil E. Frankweiler and talk whether they would want to spend a night in the Metropolitan Museum of Art or an aquarium.
 Sasha asks Phyllis if she is Mother Goose.
-Dwight later reads the short story "Die Geschichte vom Daumenlutscher" from Heinrich Hoffmann's 1845 book Struwwelpeter.
-Michael later refers to it as a book that Dwight's "Nazi war-criminal" grandmother read to him.
-This starts a short discussion about Nazis.
+Dwight reads the short story "Die Geschichte vom Daumenlutscher" from Heinrich Hoffmann's 1845 book Struwwelpeter.
+Michael refers to it as a book that Dwight's "Nazi war criminal" grandmother read to him.
 Michael argues that Dunder Mifflin is better than Office Depot with the children.
-He later shows them his performance on Fundle Bundle, a parody of "those crappy little local kids' shows that used to fill time on Saturday mornings before there were such things as infomercials".
-Michael and Dwight end the party by performing Crosby, Stills, Nash & Young's "Teach Your Children".
-In an episode of the Office Ladies podcast, it was revealed that "Fundle Bundle" was based on a show called "The Land Of Hatchy Milatchy" which aired in Scranton in the 1980s.
+He shows them his performance on Fundle Bundle, a parody of "those crappy little local kids' shows that used to fill time on Saturday mornings before there were such things as infomercials".
+Michael and Dwight end the work day by performing Crosby, Stills, Nash & Young's "Teach Your Children".
+In an episode of the Office Ladies podcast, it was revealed that "Fundle Bundle" was based on a show called The Land of Hatchy Milatchy, which aired in Scranton in the 1950s through the 1980s.